grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/07 Prometheus Remote Write.md

 ---
-title: 'Prometheus Remote Write'
+title: 'Cloud to Prometheus RW'
+slug: '/cloud/integrations/prometheus-remote-write/'
 excerpt: 'How to export metrics from k6 Cloud to a Prometheus instance using the Prometheus remote-write integration'
 ---

-With the Prometheus remote-write integration, you can export metrics from k6 Cloud to a self-hosted or managed Prometheus instance.
+With the Prometheus remote write integration, you can export metrics from k6 Cloud to a self-hosted or managed Prometheus instance.
+If you want to export local results over the remote write protocol, refer to [Prometheus remote write](https://k6.io/docs/results-output/real-time/prometheus-remote-write/).

 With the Prometheus integration, you can do the following: